nmanhas2/GAS_DETECTOR_PCB_DESIGN/README.md

 -Once the sensor detects a certain amount of gas (displayed on an I2C supported LCD), an “alarm” activates (piezo buzzer).
 The volume of gas is not accurate I believe, as I had problems with determining the calculations

--The LCD will display the current volume of gas detected by the gas sensor in PPM
+-The LCD will display the current volume of gas detected by the gas sensor in PPM, made a custom driver for this.

 -Push button for Reset